GroundhogLighting/emp_core/README.md

 and a tool for helping researchers, students and practitioners make their work in a more efficient way.

+## Origin of the name

+Emp is not an acronym, but the short version of 'Empedocles'; who, according to Wikipedia:

+>> ... is credited with the first comprehensive theory of light and vision.
+He put forward the idea that we see objects because light streams out of our eyes and touches them.

+Despite being wrong, this theory will sound highly familiar to anyone who has read about (Backward Ray-tracing)[https://en.wikipedia.org/wiki/Ray_tracing_(graphics)] algorithms.

 ## Relevant features

-- **Cross-platform:** Glare is designed to work on Linux, macOS and Windows... although it has only been developed and tested on Windows so far.
+- **Cross-platform:** Emp is designed to work on Linux, macOS and Windows... although it has only been developed and tested on Windows so far.
-- **Radiance-based:** Thanks to [Radiance](http://www.radiance-online.org), Glare is built upon years of experience, research and testing.
+- **Radiance-based:** Thanks to [Radiance](http://www.radiance-online.org), Emp is built upon years of experience, research and testing.
-- **Capable of reading CAD formats:** Glare was designed in order to work directly from different CAD files.
+- **Capable of reading CAD formats:** Emp was designed in order to work directly from different CAD files.
 SKB format is the only one supported for now.
-- **Scriptable:** Thanks to [Lua](https://www.lua.org/), Glare can be scripted and thus used for research and practice in a very efficient way.
+- **Scriptable:** Thanks to [Lua](https://www.lua.org/), Emp can be scripted and thus used for research and practice in a very efficient way.
 This also helps non-experts programmers help develop new features and functions in the shape of scripts.
-- **Do not repeat processes:** Based on Groundhog's simulation manager, Glare was provided with a Task-manager, which is able to understand several broad tasks (i.e. calculate Daylight Autonomy and Useful Daylight Illuminance) and eliminate redundant tasks (i.e. perform an annual simulation).
+- **Do not repeat processes:** Based on Groundhog's simulation manager, Emp was provided with a Task-manager, which is able to understand several broad tasks (i.e. calculate Daylight Autonomy and Useful Daylight Illuminance) and eliminate redundant tasks (i.e. perform an annual simulation).
-- **Parallel computing:** Thanks to [Intel Threading Building Blocks](https://github.com/01org/tbb), Glare's Task Manager can schedule tasks and use parallel computing to leverage all the power in your machine and reduce calculation time.
+- **Parallel computing:** Thanks to [Intel Threading Building Blocks](https://github.com/01org/tbb), Emp's Task Manager can schedule tasks and use parallel computing to leverage all the power in your machine and reduce calculation time.
-- **Embeddable:** Glare was designed to be shipped with Groundhog and/or other tools.
+- **Embeddable:** Emp was designed to be shipped with Groundhog and/or other tools.

 ## Important notice

-So far, the SKP models that are read by Glare are meant to be created with Groundhog.
+So far, the SKP models that are read by Emp are meant to be created with Groundhog.
-This is because a Groundhog model is a simple SKP model with metadata added to it, enabling Glare to understand what surface is 'real' and what surface is, for examaple, a workplane.
+This is because a Groundhog model is a simple SKP model with metadata added to it, enabling Emp to understand what surface is 'real' and what surface is, for examaple, a workplane.